It’s a fact that users don’t sign-up easily nowadays. It is one of their pet peeves.

 While these details are necessary to ensure a safe and secure delivery, it should be kept in mind that they are presented in the right order in front of the visitors.
 If the process doesn’t follow a logical order, they will likely skip the registration task.

 What’s the accurate order?
-The common practice that eCommerce websites follow to collect user information begins with the name, email address, contact information, followed by shipping address, billing address, and card details.
+The common practice that eCommerce websites follow to collect user information begins with the name, email address, and contact information, followed by shipping address, billing address, and card details.

 An illogical order on the checkout page can severely affect your conversions.
 Try Knowband’s One Page Checkout module that allows you to set the priority of your checkout fields and make various other customizations.